TheGrimmScientist/MLP/README.md

 # MLP
 A neural network simulator implementing backprop in C++ I wrote in 2011.
-I was way worse at creating interfaces, never heard of tests, and totally dind't document the file formats I expected.
+I was way worse at creating interfaces, never heard of tests, and totally didn't document the file formats I expected.
 So I'll overview some important bits here, but be warned, you'll probalby have to have at least a familiarity with C++ to be able to use this thing.

 ## Getting it running